479-783-8000

 2. Report the incident to your employer.

-• the time and date
+• Time and date of the incident

-• the location of the injury
+• Description of how the injury happened

-• any immediate actions taken
+• Immediate actions taken

 3. Keep medical records related to the incident.